Political genius lies in extracting success even from the people’s ruin. — Aleksandr Solzhenitsyn

 Ruthless incrementalism — trivial improvements hyped as major innovation — is the best possible outcome.
 But this only works with fundamentally good products.
 If you’re selling a bad product or are operating something akin to a multi-level marketing scam, ruthless incrementalism is not an option.
 If your growth and your pricing leverage depends on novice consumers, ruthless incrementalism does nothing to solve the problem of experienced consumers.
 If your ruthless incrementalism more applied to your pricing than your products, then those experienced consumers may actually revolt.
 Many consumer products must rely on novice consumers.

 Of course, this happened in K12 too, but the dynamics were different.
 The first generation for whom a K12 education was normed started school after WW2.
 By the 1970s, their children were in K12.
 And the general panic over the poor quality of K12 started in … the 1970s (a panic that lasted to the early 2000s).
 The nation was littered with reform movements of every conceivable kind.
-Once those failed, the predictable response of the experience consumer was to reject the product and seek new products.
+Once those failed, the predictable response of the experienced consumer was to reject the product and seek new products.
 And so, weary from reform promises and cognizant of the dissonance between product and promise, K12 education consumers began to search for new products.
 Thus, the wave of homeschooling, charter schools, Classical Christian schools, and everything else.
 That revolt is a predictable response of experienced consumers aware of the unfulfilled promises of a product.

 None of this is political.
 It’s simply the well-trod path of consumer cycles.
 Some businesses rely on novice consumers (new money) for their very existence; others rely on novice consumers for revenue growth.
 The first kind of business is usually a scam; the second kind is everyone else (every major industry requires revenue growth).